department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/pre-need/after-you-apply.md

 <div class="card information" markdown="0">
 <span class="number">About 90 days</span>
-<span class="description">If more than 90 days have passed since you gave us your application and you haven’t heard back, please don’t apply again.
-Call <a href="tel:+18772228387">877-222-8387</a>.</span>
+<span class="description">If more than 90 days have passed since you sent us your application and you haven’t heard back, please don’t apply again.
+Call <a href="tel:+18772228387">1-877-222-8387</a>.</span>
 </div>

 The amount of time it takes to review your application depends on: